 In addition to their action on plant diseases, horticultural oils are broad-spectrum insecticides/miticides.
-They kill predators and parasitoids along with pests, thus disrupting the agroecosystem and creating a dependence on pesticides.
-For this reason, they are incompatible with organic production if used when predators and parasites are present.
+In some agroecosystems, they kill predators and parasitoids along with pests, thus disrupting the agroecosystem and creating a dependence on pesticides.19 For this reason, they are incompatible with organic production if used when such predators and parasites are present.